PILTRAFILLA317/minishell/README.md

 - '
 ~~~

-Now $USER is replaced with the environment variable with the same name.
+Now $USER is replaced with the environment variable with the same name, in this example *USER=username*.

 ~~~bash
 -   '